You are here

 1. The Department reserves the right to place students in the language course best suited to their linguistic preparation.
-Please contact Prof. Manuela Marujo (email@example.com) if you would like to take a Placement test to help you determine your level of linguistic competence in Portuguese.
+Please contact the Undergraduate Coordinator if you would like to take a Placement test to help you determine your level of linguistic competence in Portuguese.

-2. Students who, in the department's assessment, have an adequate knowledge of Portuguese may be required to take a Portuguese literature or culture course instead of a language course at any level.
+2. Students who, in the department's assessment, have an adequate knowledge of Portuguese may be required to take Portuguese literature, culture or linguistic course instead of a language course at any level.

 The progression of courses in the language sequence is designed to accommodate a wide range of previous language experience.
 Students are placed in the appropriate language course based on their proficiency as determined by departmental assessment.

-Students who have had little to no previous experience in studying Portuguese may enrol in an intensive course, PRT100Y1.
+Students who have had little to no previous experience in studying Portuguese may enroll in an intensive course, PRT100Y1.

-Students who have had previous experience in studying Portuguese may enrol in several intermediate and advanced courses, depending on their background and their level of preparation.
-Speakers with an intermediate level of Portuguese, including those who successfully completed PRT100Y1 or PRT120Y1, should enrol in PRT220Y1.
+Students who have had previous experience in studying Portuguese may enroll in several intermediate and advanced courses, depending on their background and their level of preparation.
+Speakers with an intermediate level of Portuguese, including those who successfully completed PRT100Y1 should enroll in PRT220Y1.

 Those students who have had exposure to spoken Portuguese in an informal context (i.e., those who live in a Portuguese-speaking environment; for instance, those who have grown up in a Portuguese-speaking country, or who live in Portuguese speaking families), but who have had little to no exposure to written Portuguese, should enrol in PRT219Y1.
 Students who qualify for this course are able to understand and speak Portuguese.
 They speak Portuguese relatively fluently, but they usually do not write or read Portuguese.

-Students who have completed PRT219Y1 or PRT220Y1, should proceed to PRT320Y1.
-Those students who come to the program with an advanced level of Portuguese as assessed by the department, should also proceed to take PRT320Y1.
+Students who have completed PRT120Y1 or PRT220Y1 should proceed to PRT320Y1.
+Those students who come to the program with an advanced level of Portuguese as assessed by the department should also proceed to take PRT320Y1 or PRT420H1.

-Following PRT320Y1, students are qualified to enrol in PRT420H1.
-This course is appropriate for students with a relatively high vocabulary base and good command of grammar who need to increase their lexicon, and who need further formal instruction in grammar and writing.
+Following PRT320Y1, students are qualified to enroll in PRT420H1.
+This course is appropriate for students with a relatively high vocabulary base and good command of grammar and academic writing who need to increase their lexicon, and who need further formal instruction in grammar and writing.

-Students who are unsure of what is the most appropriate placement for them in the language sequence should contact the Associate Chair of the department, Prof. Manuela Marujo (firstname.lastname@example.org) to receive personal assessment and recommendation for proper placement.
+Students who are unsure of what is the most appropriate placement for them in the language sequence should contact the Undergraduate Coordinator to receive personal assessment and recommendation for proper placement.

-Fluent speakers of Portuguese who have received a high school or a higher level of education in Portuguese language, and who in the department's assessment do not need further training in language, may enrol immediately in any linguistics, literature or culture course.
+Fluent speakers of Portuguese who have received a high school or a higher level of education in the Portuguese language, and who in the department's assessment does not need further training in language, may enroll immediately in any linguistics, literature or culture course.